kairosity/mp4-lionize/README.md

 ## 20. Admin: Frontend User Dashboard

 The admin dashboard is only available for admin users and it allows them to view a list of all the application's registered users.
-It displays some important user details and any emails they have sent to Lionize.
+It displays some important user details for staff reference.

 <details>